Subhan-Rahimoon/Movie-Data-Analysis-with-SQL-Box-Office-Ratings-Trends/README.md

 -- Which 10 movies earned the most at the box office?
 SELECT title, boxoffice_usd FROM movies ORDER BY boxoffice_usd DESC LIMIT 10;

--- Which movies made the highest profit (boxoffice_usd - budget_usd)?
+-- Which movies made the highest profit ?
 SELECT title, boxoffice_usd - budget_usd AS profit FROM movies ORDER BY profit DESC LIMIT 1;

 -- What is the average budget vs average box office by genre?